 Q: What, exactly, is collaborative probate law?

-A: Probate disputes often arise between members of the same family and typically involve money, property or custody and control of another individual.
-Few probate matters are completely decided in court, and settlements are often reached only when the parties’ emotional and financial resources are exhausted.
-Collaborative law settlements tend to be more satisfactory to the parties, and thus more stable and enduring, and the process generally is less stressful and less expensive.
-Each collaboration participant is represented by his or her own independent attorney, and all parties and their attorneys work in face-to-face meetings to resolve probate issues such as adult guardianships, medical treatment decisions, residence and long-term care decisions, property and inheritance disputes, an elder’s remarriage or new relationship and succession planning for a family business.
+Collaborative law settlements tend to be more satisfactory to the parties, and thus more stable and enduring, and the process generally is less stressful and less expensive than going to court.
+Each collaboration participant is represented by his or her own attorney, and all parties and their attorneys work in face-to-face meetings to resolve probate issues such as adult guardianships, medical treatment decisions, residence and long-term care decisions, property and inheritance disputes, and elder’s remarriage or new relationship and succession planning for a family business.
 All interested parties can have a place at the table, including the senior subject of a dispute, adult siblings, spouses, grandchildren, concerned friends, support givers and caregivers.

 Q: How does the process work?